Summary:

 “Elle wasn’t trying to win him back.
 She was becoming someone he couldn’t even reach anymore.”

-Phase Three: Movies that remind your life is still funny
+Phase Three: Movies that remind you your life is still funny

 These movies help you zoom out.
 They remind you that dating is messy, people are flawed, and heartbreak is rarely as epic as it feels in the moment.